 As Bon Appétit pointed out, coconut milk in the most traditional and technically correct sense, and the kind often used in a variety of culinary applications, is the meat of the coconut blended with water, potentially with the addition of a stabilizer.
 If not made fresh, coconut milk is often found canned.

 Why is coconut milk a good ingredient for baking?

 New Food magazine pointed out a handful of reasons behind a strong projected growth rate for the coconut milk market as a whole in the context of large, industrial bakeries.
-Pastry arts students focused on fresh, delicious and high-quality products don’t necessarily want to embrace all of the same qualities as producers of processed, packaged foods.
+Professionals and students of the pastry arts focused on fresh, delicious and high-quality products don’t necessarily want to embrace all of the same qualities as producers of processed, packaged foods.
 However, there are some relevant benefits of coconut milk that can apply to all bakers.